aelse/cpthook/getting-started/index.md

 ## Running cpthook

-Check that cpthook is working by run it with the --help flag.
+Check that cpthook is working by running it with the --help flag.

 {% highlight bash %}
 $ cpthook --help